I know I’m going to lose half my audience with this article, but that’s OK.

-If you look at this as a long term investment, the Shield TV starts to make a lot more sense.
+If you look at this as a long-term investment, the Shield TV starts to make a lot more sense.
 I bought mine n 2015 (and a second in 2017) and it’s still far and away the best player on the market.

 It doesn’t come pre-configured at all.
-You’ll have to setup all of the different streaming apps that you want to use.
+You’ll have to set up all of the different streaming apps that you want to use.
 The same goes for Kodi or Plex.

 If you don’t want to splurge on the NVIDIA Shield TV, or if regular Android is more your style, then you should be looking at one of these two boxes.
-MyGica has the name recognition in Canada, but I’ve always preferred the MINIX personally.
+MyGica has name recognition in Canada, but I’ve always preferred the MINIX personally.

-There’s a lot of similarities in the design of these devices.
+There are a lot of similarities in the design of these devices.
 Both have custom interfaces and strong customer support networks.
 MINIX also has very frequent firmware updates – averaging one every 2 months or so.

 If you’re on a budget, the MyGica will save you about $30 CDN over the price of the MINIX.
 But for that extra $30 you get double the internal storage (16 GB compared to 8 GB) and Gigabit Ethernet.
 If you’re wondering if that will make a difference, check out my article on how to buy an Android box which goes over what the specs mean in plain English.

-If a bare bones box isn’t your style, you don’t have a whole lot of options in Canada anymore.
+If a bare-bones box isn’t your style, you don’t have a whole lot of options in Canada anymore.
 As I mentioned earlier, it’s not legal to sell fully loaded boxes in Canada, but its still OK in the States.

 The EZStream Ti8 costs $109 USD and unfortunately doesn’t offer free shipping to Canada.
 At current exchange rates, the Ti8 will set you back right around $200 CDN once you factor in the pricey shipping options.

 The TI8 has the same CPU\GPU as the MINIX NEO U9-H although firmware updates aren’t as frequent and the interface isn’t as polished.
-Frankly every other box on this list is a better option at this price.
+Frankly, every other box on this list is a better option at this price.
 But…

-But none of them will configure and maintain Kodi addons like EZStream will.
+But none of them will configure and maintain Kodi addons as EZStream will.
 If you’re going to be living in Kodi and you want to avoid the hassle of configuring and maintaining addons yourself then this is one of your least expensive options.

 Android boxes that I don’t recommend for Canadians

 There are three things that I can’t recommend as well.
-Two of these are among my favourite devices in the States, but for one reason or another, they just don’t make sense for Canadians.
+Two of these are among my favorite devices in the States, but for one reason or another, they just don’t make sense for Canadians.